RedStoneCoin/redstone-rs/README.md

 ## Reporting a Vulnerability

 If you the vulnerability is already publicy known or not explotable then please open an issue. (eg you can crash local nodes using x)
-If it is a critical vulnerability that must be not kown please contact us on redstonecrypto@gmail.com
+If it is a critical vulnerability that must be not known please contact us on redstonecrypto@gmail.com